 Each webinar is recorded using screen capture software, in this case...
 Camtasia screen capture and editing software.
 She does this so that it can be recorded, edited and uploaded to her business YouTube channel.
 That way it can be later retrieved and viewed on the Internet as a Webcast.

 Do you want to get an idea of what it takes to webcast your do-it-yourself webinar?
 Here is a nice video from Lisa Stoops @ LisaStoops.com on how to webcast a webinar using Google Hangouts.
 Enjoy!

 The rules of video production definitely apply here when doing a webinar...

+Especially the pre-production and production work.
 And...
 Of course...
 If you later want to rebroadcast your webinar as a webcast then you'll have to put a little work into the post-production of the event... especially the video editing part of it.

 If your business thrives on having personal contact with your customers...
 Then producing business webinars are well worth the effort...
 As using them gives you the ability to connect directly with your customers...
 No matter where they are... which could mean big profits for your business and you!